rrgweb/rrgweb.github.io/README.md

 #### Build/Deployment (Publishing)

-After editing you can check at the following link to follow the web deployment, which is automatic upon change to the site:
+After editing you can check at the following link to follow the web deployment, which is an automatic process after changes have been made to this repository:

 https://github.com/rrgweb/rrgweb.github.io/deployments/activity_log?environment=github-pages